-In times when Europe faces a crisis of identity, when new challenges have to coped with, in times of massive exclusion of different social groups European consciousness and identity are once again under pressure.
-Therefore it is important to contribute to constant building European identity.
+In times when Europe faces a crisis of identity, when new challenges have to be coped with, in times of massive exclusion of different social groups European consciousness and identity are once again under pressure.
+Therefore it is important to contribute to the constant building of European identity.
 Identifying common intangible heritage and learning about it may importantly consolidate European identity.
-Popular concerns about identity are due to numerous changes and cultural contacts, to the extent that European identity is less clear to us.
+Popular concerns about it are due to numerous changes and cultural contacts, to the extent that European identity is less clear to us.
 Moreover, the confrontation of languages, traditions and ways of life make this identity even more unclear.

 Forces and images of the four elements are everywhere, particularly in legends, stories, and poetry and Man affects them.
 That’s how Man’s affection for water has inspired thousands of stories and myths.
-Among them, the Myth of Narcissus who loved no one till he saw his own reflection in water and fell in love with it; finally, he pinned away, died, and was turned into the flower of the same name.
+Among them, the Myth of Narcissus who loved no one till he saw his own reflection in the water and fell in love with it; finally, he pinned away, died, and was turned into the flower of the same name.

-Moreover, there is no poetic soul that would not be able to admire water, its calm and serene surface, its power.
+Moreover, there is no poetic soul that would not be able to admire the water, its calm and serene surface, its power.
 Water has come to symbolise maternity, purification, earth stability and rest, fire passion and quick changes or destruction, air, dreams etc.